 Eat your vegetables first

 Vegetables are probably not the first item that you reach out for at the dinner table, which is why it makes the most sense to make a commitment to finish your servings of vegetables first.

-Having the greens as a starter means that you will most likely finish it all when you are the hungriest.
-Consuming greens before your carbs also slow down the speed at which carbs are absorbed into the bloodstream, which may have beneficial effects on the blood sugar levels.
+Having your greens as a starter means that you will most likely finish it all when you are the hungriest.
+Consuming greens before your carbs also slow down the speed at which carbs are absorbed into the bloodstream, which may have beneficial effects on blood sugar levels.

 If you’re trying to manage your weight, filling up on vegetables first can also help to prevent you from over-eating or consuming unhealthier foods.

 Even if you feel perfectly healthy, regular health check-ins with your doctor and health screenings are important as symptoms may not be evident until it is too late.

 There are different types of screening tests that are recommended, depending on your age and gender.
 We’ve made it easy to get screened by curating health screening packages, based on what you need the most.
 Singaporean citizens are also eligible for subsidised health screenings at our DA clinics, under the Screen for Life programme.